-When the green woods laugh with the voice of joy, And the dimpling stream runs laughing by; When the air does laugh with our merry wit, And the green hill laughs with the noise of it;
+When the green woods laugh with the voice of joy,

+And the dimpling stream runs laughing by;

+When the air does laugh with our merry wit,

+And the green hill laughs with the noise of it;

-when the meadows laugh with lively green, And the grasshopper laughs in the merry scene, When Mary and Susan and Emily With their sweet round mouths sing "Ha, ha he!"
+When the meadows laugh with lively green,

+And the grasshopper laughs in the merry scene;

+When Mary and Susan and Emily

+With their sweet round mouths sing 'Ha ha he!'

-When the painted birds laugh in the shade, Where our table with cherries and nuts is spread: Come live, and be merry, and join with me, To sing the sweet chorus of "Ha, ha, he!"
+When the painted birds laugh in the shade,

+Where our table with cherries and nuts is spread:

+Come live, and be merry, and join with me,

+To sing the sweet chorus of 'Ha ha he!'

-A SONG
+A CRADLE SONG

-Sweet dreams, form a shade O'er my lovely infant's head!
-Sweet dreams of pleasant streams By happy, silent, moony beams!
-Sweet Sleep, with soft down Weave thy brows an infant crown Sweet Sleep, angel mild, Hover o'er my happy child!
+Sweet dreams, form a shade

+O'er my lovely infant's head!

+Sweet dreams of pleasant streams

+By happy, silent, moony beams!

+Sweet Sleep, with soft down

+Weave thy brows an infant crown!

+Sweet Sleep, angel mild,

+Hover o'er my happy child!

-Sweet smiles, in the night Hover over my delight!
-Sweet smiles, mother's smile, All the livelong night beguile.
+Sweet smiles, in the night

+Hover over my delight!

+Sweet smiles, mother's smiles,

+All the livelong night beguiles.

-Sweet moans, dovelike sighs, Chase not slumber from thine eyes!
-Sweet moan, sweeter smile, All the dovelike moans beguile.
+Sweet moans, dovelike sighs,

+Chase not slumber from thy eyes!
+Sweet moans, sweeter smiles, All the dovelike moans beguiles.
 Sleep, sleep, happy child!
 All creation slept and smiled.
-Sleep, sleep, happy sleep, While o'er thee doth mother weep.

-Sweet babe, in thy face Holy image I can trace; Sweet babe, once like thee Thy Maker lay, and wept for me:

-Wept for me, for thee, for all, When He was an infant small.
+Sleep, sleep, happy sleep, While o'er thee thy mother weep.
+Sweet babe, in thy face Holy image I can trace; Sweet babe, once like thee Thy Maker lay, and wept for me: Wept for me, for thee, for all, When He was an infant small.
 Thou His image ever see, Heavenly face that smiles on thee!
-Smiles on thee, on me, on all, Who became an infant small; Infant smiles are his own smiles; Heaven and earth to peace beguiles.
+Smiles on thee, on me, on all, Who became an infant small; Infant smiles are His own smiles; Heaven and earth to peace beguiles.

-DIVINE IMAGE
+THE DIVINE IMAGE

-To Mercy, Pity, Peace, and Love, All pray in their distress, And to these virtues of delight Return their thankfulness.
+To Mercy, Pity, Peace, and Love,

+All pray in their distress,

+And to these virtues of delight

+Return their thankfulness.

-For Mercy, Pity, Peace, and Love, Is God our Father dear; And Mercy, Pity, Peace, and Love, Is man, his child and care.
+For Mercy, Pity, Peace, and Love,

+Is God our Father dear;

+And Mercy, Pity, Peace, and Love,

+Is man, His child and care.

-For Mercy has a human heart Pity, a human face; And Love, the human form divine; And Peace, the human dress.
+For Mercy has a human heart;

+Pity, a human face;

+And Love, the human form divine:

+And Peace, the human dress.

-Then every man, of every clime, That prays in his distress, Prays to the human form divine: Love, Mercy, Pity, Peace.
+Then every man, of every clime,

+That prays in his distress,

+Prays to the human form divine:

+Love, Mercy, Pity, Peace.

-And all must love the human form, In heathen, Turk, or Jew.
-Where Mercy, Love, and Pity dwell, There God is dwelling too.
+And all must love the human form,

+In heathen, Turk, or Jew.

+Where Mercy, Love, and Pity dwell,

+There God is dwelling too.